 Tinkering is about playing with tools without any pre-decided outcome but a free space to build anything.
 It is an attempt to mend things in a casual way.
-Tinkering is defined in the Merriam Webster dictionary as: to work in the manner of a tinker; especially: to repair, adjust, or work with something in an unskilled or experimental manner; fiddle.
+Tinkering is defined in the Merriam Webster dictionary as to work in the manner of a tinker; especially: to repair, adjust, or work with something in an unskilled or experimental manner; a fiddle.
 To be successful and to fail.
 Why failing is important?

 If you don’t fail sometimes, you are not being ambitious enoughSundar Pichai